+• Sec.
+501. Reauthorizes the National Flood Mapping Program.
+With nearly 3 million miles of unidentified flood hazard areas; along with the need to update and accurately assess risk of existing flood zones; the National Flood Mapping Program shall be reauthorized at a funding level of \$500 million annually.

 - Sec.
-501. Reauthorizes the National Flood Mapping Program.
-With nearly 3 million miles of unidentified flood hazard areas; along with the need to update and accurately assess risk of existing flood zones; the National Flood Mapping Program shall be reauthorized at a funding level of \$500 million annually. - Sec.
-502. Provides Mapping Standards, Guidelines, and Acceptance for Local Community Flood Maps.
-Allows localities to elect to develop their own alternatives to NFIP flood maps.
-FEMA and the Technical Mapping Advisory Council (TMAC) shall provide map standards for flood maps developed by communities, subject to approval by FEMA, thereby giving communities additional avenues to streamline the FEMA mapping process and develop maps that use updated community data & technology. - Sec.
+502. Provides Mapping Standards and Guidelines for Nongovernmental Entities.
+Authorize the Technical Mapping Advisory Council (TMAC) to develop map standards for FEMA and non-government entities, thereby giving communities additional avenues to streamline the FEMA mapping process and develop maps that use updated community data & technology. - Sec.
 503. Encourages the Use of High-Resolution Mapping Technology.
 Instructs FEMA to facilitate, partner, and leverage current high resolution topographic data (e.g., Light Detection and Ranging [LiDAR] data, or other new and emerging technologies) in the development of flood insurance rate maps. - Sec.
 504. Improves the Flood Mapping of Levee-Protected Areas.
 FEMA shall replace its "Zone D" designation (defined as an area of undetermined/undefined risk) in levee-protected areas with risk zones that are more appropriate for the level of protection that the flood mitigation features affords.
 Often, premiums in Zone D are higher than in low/moderate risk zones.
-Low/moderate risk shall be assigned to the new zone until actuarial rates are promulgated. - Sec.
-505 Coastal Flood Models.
-Instructs FEMA to use coastal flood models that ensure technically and scientifically accurate modeling to represent and communicate flood risk for coastal areas.